Lily-G1/new_user_ansible/README.md

 # Add a new user to linux server
 This ansible play lets new members of our dev team enter their user details and SSH public keys.
-When the playbook is run, it adds these users to our existing dev server, giving them SSH access and sudo privileges to administrative members
+When the playbook is run, it adds these users to our existing dev EC2 instance, giving them SSH access and sudo privileges to administrative members

 ## To use:
 - Fork repository